Pau-c/myTVshows/README.md

  </div>

-TV Series app utilizing the TMDB API.
+React app using the TMDB REST API with MVC architecture and Firebase DB.
 Features include:

 - Displaying the most popular series in a grid format.
 - Searching for shows by name, returning basic information.
-- Allowing users to create usernames and maintain a list of favorite shows.
+- Allowing users to create usernames and maintain a list of their favorite shows.

 ---